The Blessing of Homes

 The Blessing of the Pascha Baskets

 In the Church, Sunday of the Resurrection of Jesus (Easter) is a day without parallel with joyful celebration.
 The celebration includes the Blessing of the Pascha Baskets which contain foods not eaten during the fasting of the Great Lent... meats, eggs, cheese, butter, rich breads, and more...
 The "forbidden" foods of Great Lent become the foods of the Easter Banquet.
-It is customary to break one's Easter Fast with foods blessed at this time.
+It is customary to break one's Easter Fast with foods blessed now.

 These articles are placed in a wicker basket and a ribbon or bow is tied to the handle.
 A decorated candle is placed in the basket and is lit at the time of blessing.
 A linen cover usually embroidered with a picture of the Risen Christ or symbol with the words "Christ is Risen" is placed over the foods when brought to the church.
-In some places a large Easter Bread (Pascha) is made and brought separately in a large linen cloth.
-If the origin of the people was from a wine growing region, a sweet wine may be brought.
+In some places, a large Easter Bread (Pascha) is made and brought separately in a large linen cloth.
+If the origin of the people was from a wine-growing region, a sweet wine may be brought.